Peter Neptune

-Peter Neptune (born July 10, 1956) is an American wine expert and educator as well as a former television and stage actor.
+Peter Neptune (born July 10, 1956) is an American wine expert.

 He was one of 147 Master Sommeliers in North America, as of June 2015, and is the founder of the Orange County, California–based Neptune School of Wine.
 He appeared on and off Broadway in 1984 and 1985, appeared in numerous television movies and series from 1988 through 1990, and appeared as himself in the 2013 wine documentary SOMM.

 Life and career

 Neptune was born in Newport Beach, California, on July 10, 1956.
 He started learning about wine and food while working at a Laguna Beach, California, restaurant called Tivoli Terrace, owned by his stepmother, June.

 Acting career

 In 1979, Neptune moved to New York City to become a theater actor.
 He studied acting with Wynn Handman at The American Place Theatre.
 He was a featured actor in playwright Cynthia Heimel's play A Girl's Guide to Chaos, and also originated the role of Jeff Barry in the 1984 Off-Broadway production of Leader of the Pack, appearing in the 1985 Broadway production as well.

 He also appeared in a variety of television productions.
 He filmed a number of programs in New York City and also commuted back to Los Angeles.
 His roles include the television action film C.A.T.
 Squad: Python Wolf (1988) and the television biopic Rock Hudson (1990) as well as guest appearances in television series, including L.A.
 Law (1988), Tour of Duty (1988), Hardball (1989) and Life Goes On (1989).
 He also made a guest appearance as Crewman Aron on Star Trek: The Next Generation, in the second season episode "The Dauphin" (1989).

 While pursuing acting opportunities, he supplanted his income by working in restaurants.
 He convinced the manager of a high-end restaurant to allow him to manage the wine program, even though he had relatively little experience with wine.

 In 1989, after ten years working in various productions while also working as a sommelier in restaurants, he returned to Orange County.
 Soon after moving back, he was up for a leading role in a television series, but when he did not get the part after multiple callbacks, he decided to forgo his acting career and devote himself full-time to wine.